 What would you be if you weren’t a farmer?

-For more info on The Ragged Glory Farm check out Greg’s pages on the CNG website and Local Harvest, and be sure to take a look at the Red Hills Small Farm Alliance website he mentions.
+For more info on The Ragged Glory Farm check out Greg’s website or his pages on the CNG website and Local Harvest, and be sure to take a look at the Red Hills Small Farm Alliance website he mentions.
 Check back soon - we have a blog post on them coming up!